Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 #### Signup form
 The signup form "subscribes users to a mailing list".
 It asks for first name, favorite game, and email address.

+#### Features left to implement
+- Pages for other categories of games
+- A page of Links to external resources

 [return to Table of Contents](#toc)